fastify/fastify/docs/Guides/Recommendations.md

 per app instance.
 It is totally fine to run Node.js application with 1 vCPU.

-* You may experiment with an even smaller amount of vCPU, which may provide even better throughput in certain use-cases.
+* You may experiment with an even smaller amount of vCPU, which may provide even even better throughput in certain use-cases.
 There are reports of API gateway solutions working well with 100m-200m vCPU in Kubernetes.

 See [Node's Event Loop From the Inside Out ](https://www.youtube.com/watch?v=P9csgxBgaZ8)